lzyang2000/OctopediaApp/README.md

 # Octopedia Android Project

 - Framework<br>
-  First version of frontend, have yet to add backend support and chat functionality.
+ Chat is implemented, have yet to add backend support for login and register functions.